 13 The standard in Canada is whether a person would "more likely than not" be at risk of torture if returned to his or her home country.
-The international standard articulated in the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Convention against Torture) is whether there are
+The international standard articulated in the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Convention against Torture) is whether there are substantial grounds for believing an individual would be in danger of torture.
+The United States also uses the "more likely than not" standard.

-However, if a security certificate is deemed "reasonable" by a judge it significantly reduces the likelihood of a successful claim for protection against deportation based on such a risk.
-In the 2002 case of Suresh v.
-Canada, the Supreme Court of Canada acknowledged that international law bans absolutely returns to countries where there are substantial grounds for believing the individual would be in danger of being subjected to torture, but in an extraordinary departure from well established international standards, stated, "We do not exclude the possibility that in exceptional circumstances, deportation to face torture might be justified."14 The so-called "Suresh exception" would thus permit a transfer to a place where a person would be at risk of torture, a clear violation of Canada's obligations under international law.
+returns to countries where there are substantial grounds for believing the individual would be in danger of being subjected to torture, but in an extraordinary departure from well established international standards, stated, "We do not exclude the possibility that in exceptional circumstances, deportation to face torture might be justified."
+The so-called "Suresh exception" would thus permit a transfer to a place where a person would be at risk of torture, a clear violation of Canada's obligations under international law.
 To date, Canada has yet to invoke the Suresh exception to remove a person acknowledged to be at risk of torture.

 The government of Canada sought diplomatic assurances against torture and ill-treatment from the government of Morocco in the Charkaoui case, the government of Egypt in the Mahjoub case, and the government of Algeria in the Harkat case.
-The government has acknowledged that such assurances are not reliable,15 but contends that the men may be deported in any event within the context of the Suresh exception.
+The government has acknowledged that such assurances are not reliable, 15 but contends that the men may be deported in any event within the context of the Suresh exception.
 The government has also argued that the Suresh exception may apply to Jaballah and Almrei.

 In January 2006 the Supreme Court of Canada gave leave to three of the men-Adil Charkaoui, Hassan Almrei, and Mohammad Harkat-to challenge the constitutionality of the statutory scheme that allows people to be detained in Canada under security certificates.
-The appeal was heard in June 2006 and a decision on the constitutionality of the security certificate regime is expected in early 2007.16 None of the men will be removed from Canada until the Supreme Court rules in the case.
+The appeal was heard in June 2006 and a decision on the constitutionality of the security certificate regime is expected in early 2007.
+None of the men will be removed from Canada until the Supreme Court rules in the case.